LemLib/LemLib/README.md

 _**4. Do I need an inertial sensor?**_
 No, but it is highly recommended.
-The one exception to this would be if you well 2 parallel tracking wheels which are tuned well and are perfectly square.
-LemLib will work without it, but the accuracy of the odometry will be compromised.
+The one exception to this would be if you have 2 parallel tracking wheels which are tuned well and are perfectly square.
+LemLib will work without it, but the accuracy will be compromised.

 _**5. Do I need an SD card?**_
 Only if you use Pure Pursuit `chassis.follow()`.